Eleonora-iannone/Axeptio-iOS-SDK-Documentation/README.md

     return YES;
 }
 ```
-# 🔧 Set up the SDK UI
+# 🔧Set up the SDK UI
 > **[!IMPORTANT]** The `setupUI` method should be invoked **only** from your main/entry `UIViewController`, typically once during the application launch.
 By calling this method, the consent notice and preference views will be displayed **only if necessary** and **once the SDK is fully initialized**.

 In order to display the consent and preference views and interact with the user, ensure that the `setupUI` method is called from your main `UIViewController`.
 The consent popup and preferences management will be shown based on the SDK initialization and the user's consent requirements.